rigerta/rigerta.github.io/_posts/2020-04-19-eda-with-tsql.md

 According to Google:

 >
-Exploratory Data Analysis In Python Vs R. Python and R programming are the two most widely used languages for data analysis by data scientists.
+Exploratory Data Analysis In Python Vs R.
+Python and R programming are the two most widely used languages for data analysis by data scientists.
 Nov 5, 2019

 I personally have chosen to learn Python, however I decided to first perform this task in T-SQL, since this is part of my comfort zone.
-The learning-new-things steps will come later.
+The learning-new-things steps will come a tiny bit later.
 One has to start somewhere, right?

 Also, I have noticed there are people interested in doing this kind of analysis in T-SQL.
 How do I know this?
 Glad you asked.
-Going back to Google, searching for ["exploratory data analysis with t-sql"](https://www.google.com/search?client=firefox-b-d&ei=yaecXtK3Eueo1fAP9aWakAo&q=exploratory+data+analysis+with+t-sql&oq=exploratory+data+analysis+with+t-sql&gs_lcp=CgZwc3ktYWIQAzoECAAQRzoECCEQClCdpAtYtKwLYLytC2gAcAp4AIABWogBmAOSAQE1mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwiSwN35nfXoAhVnVBUIHfWSBqIQ4dUDCAs&uact=5) there are more than 2 million results - which means, _some_ people are still interested to know.
+Going back to Google, searching for ["exploratory data analysis with t-sql"](https://www.google.com/search?client=firefox-b-d&ei=yaecXtK3Eueo1fAP9aWakAo&q=exploratory+data+analysis+with+t-sql&oq=exploratory+data+analysis+with+t-sql&gs_lcp=CgZwc3ktYWIQAzoECAAQRzoECCEQClCdpAtYtKwLYLytC2gAcAp4AIABWogBmAOSAQE1mAEAoAEBqgEHZ3dzLXdpeg&sclient=psy-ab&ved=0ahUKEwiSwN35nfXoAhVnVBUIHfWSBqIQ4dUDCAs&uact=5) there are more than 2 million results - which means, _some_ people are still interested to read about this.

+Yes - it also means _there are already more than 2 million results on the subject, why are you adding another one, Rigerta?_ but please let's not go there, because honestly, I am also somewhat still wondering.

+However, articles like [Writing a Technical Blog: Why to do it and what to write about](https://littlekendra.com/2011/01/13/onblogging/) from Kendra Little ([t](https://twitter.com/Kendra_Little), [b](https://littlekendra.com/)) and [this](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045) by Rachel Thomas ([t](https://twitter.com/math_rachel)) and [this one]() made me think I could and maybe _should_ just do it.
+So here we are.

-Now, T-SQL is not a language _designed_ for this, but the kind of analysis on the dataset of my choice can be easily done in T-SQL as well, so I thought of giving this a try and then proceeding with other language/s.
+Now, coming back to the main subject, T-SQL is not a language _designed_ for exploratory data analysis, but the kind of analysis I have in mind can be easily done in T-SQL as well, so I thought of giving this a try and then proceeding with other language/s.

-Please keep in mind that what I am trying to do is _basic_ exploratory data analysis, to gain some insights from the dataset I am working with.

-This will be the first article in a series of 3, since I plan to do the same in Python with Pandas and in PySpark with SparkSQL - because..well, it's quarantine time and I cannot use my usual excuse to procrastinate: "I don't have time, I will do it later".
-Later apparently caught up with me and it is standing right here, looking over my shoulder.
-So yes.
-We are doing this!
+This will be the first article in a series of 3, since I plan to do the same in Python with Pandas and in PySpark with SparkSQL - because...well, it's quarantine time and I cannot use my usual excuses to procrastinate.

 <h3> Alright, let's jump right into it. </h3>